 Campaign Website: https://2020.kirstengillibrand.com/

 Senator Kamala Harris (D-CA) was elected to the U.S. Senate in 2016.
 Before being elected to the Senate, Harris served as the 32nd Attorney General of California (2011-2017).
 From 2004 to 2011, she was the District Attorney of the city and county of San Francisco.
-Harris – who is both South Asian and African American – is the first South Asian-American, second African American woman, and just one of five women of color in history to be elected to the U.S. Senate.
-Harris was also the first African American and first woman to serve as Attorney General of California.
+Harris – who is both South Asian and Black – is the first South Asian woman, second Black woman, and just one of five women of color in history to be elected to the U.S. Senate.
+Harris was also the first Black person and first woman to serve as Attorney General of California.

 Campaign Website: https://kamalaharris.org/

 (announced January 24, 2019; withdrew March 19, 2020)

 Representative Tulsi Gabbard (D-HI) has served in the U.S. House of Representatives since 2013.
 She is the first Hindu member and one of the first female combat veterans to serve in Congress.
 She previously served on the Honolulu City Council from 2011-2012.
 She also served in the Hawaii House of Representatives from 2002-2004.
 When she was first elected to the Hawaii House in 2002, at the age of 21, she was the youngest legislator ever elected in Hawaii's history and the youngest woman ever elected to a U.S. state legislature.

 (announced January 28, 2019; withdrew January 10, 2020)